ryanshoover/rollbar-php-wordpress/README.md

 The easiest way to install the plugin is from the WordPress Plugin directory.
 If you have an existing WordPress installation and you want to add Rollbar:

-1. In your WordPress administration panel go to "Plugins" -> "Add New".
+1. In your WordPress administration panel go to `Plugins` → `Add New`.
-2. Search for "Rollbar" and find "Rollbar" by Rollbar in the search results.
+2. Search for "Rollbar" and find `Rollbar` by Rollbar in the search results.
-3. Click "Install Now" next to the "Rollbar" plugin.
+3. Click `Install Now` next to the `Rollbar` plugin.
-4. In "Plugins" -> "Installed plugins" find "Rollbar" and click "Activate" underneath.
+4. In `Plugins` → `Installed plugins` find `Rollbar` and click `activate` underneath.
 5. Log into your [Rollbar account dashboard](https://rollbar.com/login/).
-6. Go to "Settings" -> "Project Access Tokens".
+6. Go to `Settings` → `Project Access Tokens`.
 7. Copy the token value under `post_client_item` and `post_server_item`.
-8. Navigate to "Tools" -> "Rollbar".
+8. Navigate to `Tools` → `Rollbar`.
-9. Enable "PHP error logging" and / or "Javascript error logging" depending on your needs.
+9. Enable `PHP error logging` and / or `Javascript error logging` depending on your needs.
-10. Paste the tokens you copied in step 7 in "Access Token" section.
+10. Paste the tokens you copied in step 7 in `Access Token` section.
-11. Provide the name of your environment in "Environment".
+11. Provide the name of your environment in `Environment`.
 By default the environment will be taken from `WP_ENV` environment variable if it's set otherwise it's blank.
+We recommend to fill this out either with `development` or `production`.
 12. Pick a minimum logging level.
 Only errors at that or higher level will be reported.
 For reference: [PHP Manual: Predefined Error Constants](http://php.net/manual/en/errorfunc.constants.php).

-*Warning*: This installation method might not be suitable for complex WordPress projects.
+**Warning**: This installation method might not be suitable for complex WordPress projects.
 The plugin installed this way will be self-contained and include all of required dependencies for itself and rollbar/rollbar-php library.
 In complex projects, this might lead to version conflicts between dependencies and other plugins / packages.
 If this is an issue in your project, we recommend the "Advanced" installation method.
 For more information why this might be important for you, read [Using Composer with WordPress]().

 ### Through [wpackagist](https://wpackagist.org/) (if you manage your project with Composer) *recommended*